There has been a church in the village of Clifton for around 1,000

 base with a structure of precast concrete frame and beams.
 In the

 finished building these give the effect of a vaulted roof.

 The church has a side chapel, known as the Lady Chapel, where Mass is

 offered on weekdays.

-The original Baptistry is housed beneath the Church Tower although it is
+The original Baptistry is housed beneath the Church Tower.
+No longer

 A choir gallery is set at the rear of the church.
 The gallery also contains